Knife-wielding man attacks pro-Beijing lawmaker Junius Ho at Hong Kong event | The Japan Times

-Legislator Junius Ho, his assistant and the alleged attacker were taken to the hospital with unspecified injuries following the assault in Tuen Mun on Wednesday morning, police said.
+Legislator Junius Ho, his assistant and the alleged attacker were taken to the hospital following the assault in Tuen Mun on Wednesday morning, police said.

-The attacker’s motive was unknown, but Ho gained notoriety among anti-government protesters in July when he was filmed laughing and shaking hands with suspected triad gang members who assaulted peaceful demonstrators.
+Ho told reporters after an initial treatment that the stab left a minor 2-centimeter-deep wound, blocked by his rib cage.

-The attack on Ho comes amid more than five months of sometimes violent political unrest in the former British colony-turned semi-autonomous Chinese territory.
+A video circulating on social media showed a young man giving flowers to Ho before asking permission to snap a picture with him.
+He drew a knife from his bag and stabbed Ho’s chest but was quickly overpowered by Ho and several others.

 Protesters are demanding an end to perceived Chinese meddling in the territory’s affairs, as well as universal suffrage and an independent inquiry into alleged police brutality, among other demands.